enzymejs/enzyme/docs/api/selector.md

 # enzyme Selectors

 Many methods in enzyme’s API accept a *selector* as an argument.
-Selectors in enzyme can fall into one of the following five categories:
+You can select several different ways:

 ### 1. A Valid CSS Selector